hoaproject/Contributions-Symfony-ConsoleBundle/README.md

 * `hoathis.console.helperSet.helper` to declare a new helper
 * `hoathis.console.formatter.style` to declare a new formatter style

-The first one, `hoathis.console.helperSet.helper`, does not take any value.
+The first one, `hoathis.console.helperSet.helper`, does not take any argument.
 It's just here to inform the container to add your helper instance to the console's helper set.

 The last one, `hoathis.console.formatter.style`, can take one or more arguments: